Battle Born Injury Lawyers | October 27, 2022 | Car Accidents

 - See a doctor as soon as possible to evaluate your injuries (TIP: do not say you are not injured or hurt, but that you intend to see your doctor)

-- Contact a Las Vegas car accident attorney to discuss your options for receiving compensation for damages
+- Contact Battle Born Injury Lawyers to discuss your options for receiving compensation for damages

 Delays in medical care can complicate insurance claims for fender bender accidents.
 The insurance company may allege that you are exaggerating the injuries because you did not seek immediate medical care or you are making up the injuries.
 Another tactic is alleging that the accident did not cause the injury because you did not see a doctor immediately after the crash.

 Document your damages by keeping copies of medical bills and receipts.
 You are entitled to compensation for your economic damages, including the cost of medical care, lost wages, and out-of-pocket expenses.

 You can also receive compensation for your non-economic damages.
 These damages are more difficult to prove.
 They include physical pain and suffering, emotional distress, permanent impairments, and a decrease in quality of life.